For information on current prices, see further down this page.

 "I was looking at one over in Wyoming with a PTO winch and title, top included, needed some bodywork and paint, tires etc. It sold on eBay for right at 4 grand.
 Surprised me.
 I don't see why a restored example couldn't bring what the owner has in it to someone that wants a nice one needing nothing.
 It's currently much harder to sell than buy anything.
 Disposable income for toys has tightened up.
 They say if you don't ask, you don't get!"

-Thanks to John McClenathen and Chet Couvillon for the invoices from their grandfathers' Jeeps, Lime Street Carriage in Lancaster PA for the 1961 sales contract, and Glenn Byron for the implement price list. -- Derek Redmond
+Thanks to John McClenathen and Chet Couvillon for the invoices from their grandfathers' Jeeps, Lime Street Carriage in Lancaster PA for the 1961 sales contract, Michael Velez for the 1954 Arkansas invoice, and Glenn Byron for the implement price list. -- Derek Redmond

 Elsewhere on the web, see Older eBay Results at eWillys.

 CJ3B Home | Contents | Search | Links | 3A and 3B Community